-This paper uses the available nominal catch data currently held in the IOTC database and explores the use of a ratio based method and a GAM statistical approach to reconstructing historic blue shark catches in the Indian Ocean.
+This paper uses the current and historical (i.e. 2024) nominal catch data held in the IOTC database and explores the use of a ratio based method and a GAM statistical approach to reconstructing historic blue shark catches in the Indian Ocean.